 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-33/i-n38bDTL/A.

-Notice that the contents of the glass display case have changed (from what is seen in the 2011-2012 Scrapbook) yet again.
+Notice that the contents of the glass display case have changed yet again, compared to what is seen in the 2011-2012 Scrapbook.

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-33/i-zzP7xf6/A